 For many motorists tyres barely rate a second thought, until one goes flat or they need to be replaced.
 With a little care and attention, tyre life can be maximised and overall vehicle performance and fuel consumption can be improved.
 Here are a few hints and tips..

 Wheel alignment is one of those important but often-neglected regular maintenance items.
 Though in reality, it’s more about measuring and setting the car’s steering and suspension geometry than ‘aligning wheels’.

 RACQ Car Fact Sheets relating to Safer cars.
-View our selection of fact sheets, or contact RACQ Technical Advice if you require further information and assistance.
+View our selection of fact sheets, or contact RACQ Motoring Advice if you require further information and assistance.

 17 fact sheets available